amqp-node/amqplib/channel_api.md

 ###### auth

-The auth section (`guest:guest` above) is treated as one section for the purpose of default values; if anything appears there, it will taken as giving both the username and password (and if either is absent, it will be treated as empty i.e., `''`).
+The auth section (`guest:guest` above) is treated as one section for the purpose of default values.
+If nothing appears there, the defaults will be used.
+If anything appears there, it will taken as giving both the username and password (and if either is absent, it will be treated as empty i.e., `''`).

-The username is everything up to the first colon `':'` _after_ URL decoding; be careful using colons in usernames, even if encoded.
-If there is no colon, the username is the whole auth section.
+Usernames and passwords should be [percent-encoded][].

 ###### vhost